Djokovic clinches Serbia’s win; Nadal’s Spain beats Georgia

 “But I’m really thankful for their support.
 I thought the atmosphere was Davis Cup-like.”

-Top-ranked Rafael Nadal had an easier time clinching Spain’s win over Georgia, beating Nikoloz Basilashvili 6-3, 7-5 in Perth after Roberto Bautista Agut raced to a 6-0, 6-0 win over No. 678-ranked Aleksandre Metreveli.
+Top-ranked Rafael Nadal had an easier time clinching Spain’s win over Georgia, beating Nikoloz Basilashvili 6-3, 7-5 in Perth after Roberto Bautista Agut crushed No. 678-ranked Aleksandre Metreveli 6-0, 6-0.

 “I’m really disappointed but I think it was a typical first match of the year.
 I’m always a little bit struggling with the first match,” Thiem said.
 “I hope that it’s going to be much better on Monday.”

-The night-time matches in Groups A and B were both sealed before the doubles, but in starkly contrasting fashion.
+The night-time matches in Groups A, B and E all ended 3-0.

-Former No. 5-ranked Anderson was coming off an injury-plagued season, including surgery on his right knee last September, and couldn’t initially keep up as Djokovic dropped just two points in the first three games and raced to a 4-1 lead.
+Former No. 5 Anderson was coming off an injury-plagued season, including surgery on his right knee last September, and couldn’t initially keep up as Djokovic dropped just two points in the first three games and raced into a 4-1 lead.

 The second set also went to a tiebreaker, with Anderson getting a chance to serve for the set at 6-5.
 But he netted a forehand, and Djokovic finished him off with a curling forehand winner to set up match point before hitting a winning volley.